SalishSeaCast/SOG/docs/SOGcommand.rst

     When :kbd:`True` the job infiles are handled as legacy Fortran-ish infiles.
     When :kbd:`False` they are handled as YAML infiles.
-    If :kbd:`legacy_infile` is exluded from the top level of the file its value defaults to :kbd:`False`.
+    If :kbd:`legacy_infile` is excluded from the top level of the file its value defaults to :kbd:`False`.
     If the value is :kbd:`True` in the top level, the default :kbd:`base_infile` and :kbd:`edit_infiles` keys have no